ruoyuxie/openai-cost-tracker/README.md

 # OpenAI Cost Tracker
-A light weight wrapper for OpenAI's API that tracks the cost of each request.
+A simple light weight wrapper for OpenAI's API that tracks the cost of each request.
+It also provides simulation mode to test the cost of a request without actually sending it to OpenAI.

 ## Installation